mdeblaauw/lightSwitcherModel/README.md

 # lightSwitcherModel

-This repository is a setup to do experiments into voice verification/voice authentication/speaker recognition.
+This repository is a setup to do experiments into voice verification using deep meta-learning and, especially deep metric-learning models.
+The experiments are automatically organised with [Sacred](https://github.com/IDSIA/sacred) and visualised with [Omniboard](https://github.com/vivekratnavel/omniboard).

 ## Instructions